 Saint Patrick was a fifth-century saint and national apostle of Ireland, but he didn’t start out there.
 Saint Patrick was actually born in Roman Britain, but when he was 16 years old he was kidnapped and taken to Ireland as a slave.
 Although he eventually escaped, he later returned to Ireland and is credited for bringing Christianity along with him.
 Saint Patrick died on March 17, 461.

 While the shamrock can be traced back to Saint Patrick (he used it to explain the Holy Trinity to followers), the rest of what we associate with St. Patrick’s Day originated much later in the US: the parades, the green beer, and the celebrations.
 In Ireland, St. Patrick’s Day is a religious holiday, usually observed with a feast.
 Pubs were traditionally closed on March 17 up until the 1970s.
-Today, however, St. Patrick’s Day is a major tourism draw for Ireland, which today includes concerts, parades, food, drinks, and even fireworks.
+Today, however, St. Patrick’s Day is a major tourism draw for Ireland, where celebrations typically include concerts, parades, food, drinks, and even fireworks.

 Savannah, Georgia: St. Patrick’s Day is actually a two-week event in Savannah – they dye the fountain in Forsyth Park green and hold several ceremonies before holding the second-largest parade in the world.
 Every March, thousands crowd the streets of Savannah for the food, the fun, and the events.
 With such a huge celebration, you might think Savannah has a large Irish population, right?
 Well, no – there are fewer than six percent who claim an Irish heritage.
 But the first-ever St. Patrick’s Day Parade was held here in 1813, and it becomes more grand every year.
 If you don’t mind a bit of a crowd, the St. Patrick’s Day Parade in Savannah is a must-see.